pineapplegiant/spaceduck/README.md

 # Credits

 * [Iceberg](https://draculatheme.com/)!
-This theme is the working boilerplate for this theme.
+This theme is the working boilerplate at the moment.
-* [Vim Tokyo](https://github.com/koirand/tokyo-metro.vim) because this is mostly a ripoff of that theme.
+* [Vim Tokyo](https://github.com/koirand/tokyo-metro.vim) this is kinda a ripoff of that theme.
 * Hallski's [spacedust theme](https://github.com/hallski/spacedust-theme) inspired me to create this in the first place.
 * [Dracula](https://draculatheme.com/)!
 It's terribly pretty, and I've taken many artistic elements from them.